jolexa/blog.jolexa.net/content/post/on-the-road-still.md

 Notable so far:

   * In June, I set up camp at [Skydive Ramblers][1] and made 30 skydives over a few weeks.
 That was fun, good dz there with nice people.
-It was an awesome break from &#8220;working&#8221; at a dz.
+It was an awesome break from "working" at a dz.
   * Took a short paragliding course at [High Adventure][2] and figured out how to get the wing over my head and run down a slope.
 You will see the motivation for this below.
   * Ran north to escape the New South Wales rain/cold (winter).